jsantoro10/jsantoro10.github.io/_cases/reciplay.md

       rounded: true
       small: true
   list: true
+  after:
+    - Many existing cookbook apps are not only cluttered and inefficient, but they also rely on patterns familiar to users with digital literacy, like how to navigate from screen to screen, what’s tappable and what’s not.
+    - For users who are new to technology, however, knowing what icons mean or how to even begin are significant barriers to using these apps.
   solution:
     title: A tailored solution
     description:
-      - paragraph: For users who are new to technology, knowing what icons mean or how to even begin are significant barriers to using cookbook apps.
-I sought to design a cross-platform experience that inspires and empowers new technology users to enjoy the process of cooking and trying new recipes.
-The solution would cover all parts of the cooking process, with features like **URL import** and **a cooking mode**.
+      - paragraph: With these barriers in mind, I  I sought to design a cross-platform experience that inspires and empowers new technology users to enjoy the process of cooking and trying new recipes.
+      - paragraph: The solution covers all parts of the cooking process, with features like **URL import** and **a cooking mode**.
 For this project, I focused on recipe saving and viewing for the main user flow.
-      - paragraph: “We'd like to create an empowering cookbook tool for users who are new to technology that enables them **to save and view their favorite recipes in one place**”
-        quote: true
 research:
   description:
+      - >
-      - To learn more about the user context of those new to technology, I consulted Google’s resources on the <a href="https://nextbillionusers.google/" target="_blank">Next Billion Users</a> and <a href="https://digitalconfidence.design/" target="_blank">Designing for Digital Confidence</a>.
+        To learn more about the user context of those new to technology, I consulted Google’s resources on the <a href="https://nextbillionusers.google/" target="_blank">Next Billion Users</a> and <a href="https://digitalconfidence.design/" target="_blank">Designing for Digital Confidence</a>.
          - Users with low digital confidence can quickly feel lost within an app and often turn to friends or family for help.
-They need relevant options and time to build their confidence and overcome the fear of doing something ‘wrong.’
+         - They need relevant options and time to build their confidence and overcome the fear of doing something ‘wrong.’
-      - Next, I interviewed five individuals, ages 60-80, to understand this user group’s experience with cookbook tools–how they find and save new recipes and what features they would like to see in a digital cookbook tool.
-      - Of the five individuals I interviewed from various backgrounds, three used physical cookbooks, while the other two used their Facebook or New York Times accounts to save and view recipes.
-      - "Half of the individuals didn’t see the value of learning a new app if there were no issues with their current system.
-The other half would be open to learning a new app if there was no payment barrier and it took the mental work out of the cooking process."
+      - Through my interviews with five individuals, ages 60-80, I learned that most would be open to learning a new cookbook tool if it was free and took the mental work out of the cooking process.
       - "I created two personas based on the users I interviewed: the physical cookbook user and the app user."
   personas:
     - title: The Cookbook User